Moffein/RefurbishedROBOMANDO-FixSkinNullref/README.md

 #### _The following may be configured and or disabled._
 - Replacing ROBOMANDO's Survivor Icon _(Left & Right Versions)_
 - Replacing ROBOMANDO's Logbook Model
+- Reworking Jury-Rig on Re-Wire
 - Disables other ROBOMANDO Skins
 - Rewritten Descriptions / Language
-- Modified Skill Stats / Behaviors
-<br>- Includes a faster recovery time from using Utility
+- Defaulted Stats for ``Risk of Rain Returns`` Similarity
 <br>- Doesn't interrupt sprinting when using Special on nothing
-- Modified Stats for Closer Comparability to ``Risk of Rain Returns``
+- Modified Body Stats for Closer Comparability to ``Risk of Rain Returns``
 <br>- Allows a percentage of ROBOMANDO's health to be shield instead

 ## Plans